David-Briffa/cis1054-part2/README.md

 ************
 INSTRUCTIONS
 ************
-This website uses Twig and PhPMailer through composer
+This website uses Twig and PhPMailer which need to be 'composer required' through CMD into the project directory